highcharts-for-python/highcharts-gantt/docs/_dependencies.rst

     .. warning::

-      If these soft dependencies are not available in the environment where **Highcharts Stock for Python** is running, then the library will throw a :exc:`HighchartsDependencyError <errors.HighchartsDependencyError>` exception when
+      If these soft dependencies are not available in the environment where **Highcharts Gantt for Python** is running, then the library will throw a :exc:`HighchartsDependencyError <errors.HighchartsDependencyError>` exception when
       you try to use functionality that relies on them.